 - Screening: Users must be checked against sanctions lists, PEPs, and negative media by obligated entities.

 - Customer Due Diligence (CDD): Obligated companies are required to do KYC (Know-Your-Customer) checks in order to identify and verify their users.

 New Law on Cryptocurrency

 Under the new legislation, virtual payment companies that allow the transmission, exchange, or storage of cryptocurrencies in Singapore are now subject to the Monetary Authority of Singapore's (MAS) regulatory control.
 Regardless of whether the providers own the money or cryptocurrencies involved, the new regulatory oversight will apply.

 MAS has pushed Virtual Asset Service Providers (VASPs) to function or seek business in the nation to register for a trading license and adhere to AML/CFT rules.
-The regulatory requirements for VASPs – also known as Digital Payment Token Services Providers (DPTSPs) in the jurisdiction – were first laid out in regulator notice PS-N02 in December 2019 and the Payment Services Act (PSA) in January 2020, but as MAS notes in a new guidance document titled ‘Improving AML/CFT Controls of Digital Payment Token Service Providers,' the regulations have not yet been implemented.
+The regulatory requirements for VASPs -- also known as Digital Payment Token Services Providers (DPTSPs) in the jurisdiction -- were first laid out in regulator notice PS-N02 in December 2019 and the Payment Services Act (PSA) in January 2020, but as MAS notes in a new guidance document titled 'Improving AML/CFT Controls of Digital Payment Token Service Providers,' the regulations have not yet been implemented.

 The information is presented in the form of a series of infographics that illustrate why and how Virtual Assets (VAs) must be controlled.
 The paper emphasizes the increased money laundering and terrorist funding concerns associated with VAs, citing their role in the transportation and concealment of cash produced unlawfully in online frauds during the COVID-19 pandemic.
 During the epidemic, the amount of VA-related Suspicious Transactions Reports (STRs) submitted with the Financial Intelligence Unit (FIU) increased significantly, including transactions involving fraud, hacking, and ransomware, as well as illicit purchases on Dark Web markets.